constharshit/CSCI596FinalProject/README.md

 ---

-# Facial Recognition using CUDA
+# Facial Recognition using CUDA run on multiple GPUs

 This section of the repository focuses on facial recognition using CUDA technology and is a collaborative effort by Ritvik, Rohit, and Harshit.